solyarisoftware/SMS-Echo-Server/README.md

 I got worst performances sending cheapest `send_sms_basic` SMSs (elapsed times start from half a minute to 5/15 minutes).

 Minus:
-Website is pretty wel done but there are some areas of emprovements in dpcumentation of some behaviours (by example the format of message with KEYWORD (the need of a separator) is not clear in Skebby website).
+Website (registration/configuration/etc.) is pretty well done but there are some areas of improvements in organization of "storyboards" (you can find a lot of info but you lost yourself easely).
+Last but not least, documentation of some behaviours is not too clear (by example the format of message with KEYWORD (the need of a separator) is not correctly explained in Skebby website).
+Not a big problem after some debug :-)

 All in all my feedback about Skebby services are positive!